theonethatgotcaught/Omega/README.md

 ## 📊 Data
 There is two datasets:

-  df_train where we have 6471 rows and five columns. df_test where we have to applied our models to predict the "target" column
+  df_train where we have 6471 rows and five columns.

+  df_test with 1142 rows where we have to applied our models to predict the "target" column

 ## 🎯 Project structure
 **Preparation**